Navigation

 Bullish/Bearish Meeting Lines

-Bullish Meeting Lines consist of two candlesticks (bearish and bullish) with equal (or very close) close prices.
+Bullish meeting lines consist of two candlesticks (bearish and bullish) with equal (or very close) prices.
 The body of two candlesticks must be greater than the average body length.

-Bearish Meeting Lines consist of two candlesticks (bullish and bearish) with equal (or very close) close prices.
+Bearish meeting lines consist of two candlesticks (bullish and bearish) with equal (or very close) prices.
 The body of two candlesticks must be greater than the average body length.

 The "Bearish Meeting Lines" pattern indicates the reversal of a downward trend.